What cultural faux pas should I try to avoid making in Vietnam?

 Get Quote

 "It is important to respect the local culture and traditions of Vietnam, so visitors should strive to be mindful of different customs.
 For instance, it is considered inappropriate to show public displays of affection, as well as dress too provocatively.
 Gesturing with your fingers is also seen as impolite and it is important to avoid discussing sensitive topics such as Vietnam's political regime and past wars.
-Additionally, it is best to take off your shoes before entering someone's home, and always accept an offer of food or drinks when offered, as it seen as disrespectful to turn it down," remarked another expat who made the move to Vietnam.
+Additionally, it is best to take off your shoes before entering someone's home, and always accept an offer of food or drinks when offered, as it seen as disrespectful to turn it down," remarked another expat in Vietnam.

 Other Questions:

-- What should I pack when moving to Vietnam?
+- What do I need to know before retiring in Vietnam?

 - What is life like in Vietnam?